One favorite option for walk/float combo trips is to hunt large fall-run brown trout using nymphs and streamers first thing in the morning...

 These trips do run slightly more expensive than our standard full-day trips.
 The reasons are simple.
 First off, because most combo trips take place in both Montana and Yellowstone Park, we have to pay daily access fees to both jurisdictions.
 Second, these trips typically run rather long, so we want to be able to pay our guides a few bucks extra when they run a combo trip instead of a standard full-day trip.

-The second option involves dodging the heat or the wind.
 During the heat of summer, particularly when the water is low, we'll float during the cooler morning hours, then pull the boat out when the heat starts getting to both the anglers and the trout.
 After lunch we'll head up to a higher-elevation stream in either Montana or Yellowstone Park where the water stays cool and the trout stay frisky all afternoon long.
 These trips are a great choice in August, particularly during hot, dry summers following years with low winter snows.
 These trips are also a great choice when the wind is expected to be intense in the afternoons, since smaller streams are protected from the worst wind and the big river is not.